eerotal/LibreSignage/README.rst

      *  Whether to enable debugging.
-This enables things like verbose error reporting through the API etc. **DO NOT enabled debugging on production systems.**
+This enables things like verbose error reporting through the API etc. **DO NOT enable debugging on production systems.**

    This command generates a build configuration file needed for building LibreSignage.
 The file is saved in ``build/`` as